Publication of Rules in the Code of Federal Regulations (CFR)

 Annual Print Volumes

 A print copy (paperback) of the official current edition is shelved on the 1st floor (call no. KF70 .A3).
-Earlier editions shelved on the 2nd floor.
+Earlier editions shelved in Law Library Storage (see Reference for assistance).

 Subject Indexes to the CFR